qfall/math/.github/pull_request_template.md

 - [ ] I added basic working examples (possibly in doc-comment)
 - [ ] I added tests for large (pointer representation) values
 - [ ] I triggered all possible errors in my test in every possible way
-- [ ] I included assertions in which I compare expected values with computed values
+- [ ] I included tests for all reasonable edge cases
 <!-- Please add other tests if any other have been performed -->

 **Checklist:**